bairegowda1003/heart-disease-prediction/README.md

 # 🫀 Heart Disease Prediction Web App

-A machine learning web application that predicts the likelihood of heart disease in a person based on health parameters such as age, gender, blood pressure, cholesterol level, and more.
+A machine learning web application that predicts the likelihood of heart disease in a person based on health parameters such as age, gender, blood pressure, cholesterol level, and more

 Built with **Python**, **Flask**, and **KNN (K-Nearest Neighbors)** algorithm — developed as a BCA final project by **Bairegowda**.